splunk/public-o11y-docs/sp-oncall/spoc-integrations/setup-single-sign-on-sso-and-user-provisioning-with-okta-beta.rst

 **Disclaimer**
 --------------

-This documentation is subject to Splunk’s `Websites Terms and Conditions of Use <https://www.splunk.com/en_us/legal/terms/terms-of-use.html>`__.
+This documentation is subject to Splunk's `Websites Terms and Conditions of Use <https://www.splunk.com/en_us/legal/terms/terms-of-use.html>`__.
-Please be advised that using this integration is permitted subject to your obligations, including data privacy obligations, under your agreement with Splunk and Splunk’s Privacy Policy.
+Please be advised that using this integration is permitted subject to your obligations, including data privacy obligations, under your agreement with Splunk and Splunk's Privacy Policy.

 This is a beta release and may contain defects or deficiencies.
 Please use it at your own risk.
 Splunk disclaims any and all warranties for